xamarin/Essentials/.github/ISSUE_TEMPLATE/feature-request.md

 assignees: ''

 ---
 We are no longer accepting new feature request for Xamarin.Essentials.
-Please make your new feature requests in the .NET MAUI repo which contains .NET MAUI Essentials.
+Please make your new feature requests in the .NET MAUI repo which contains .NET MAUI Essentials at https://github.com/dotnet/maui.